-Khasab ferry port in Oman is served by a number of ferry routes with crossings to Muscat, Shinas, Dibba, Bandar Abbas & Qeshm available.
-With a selection of up to 6 Sailings Weekly, the port of Khasab connects Oman with Iran & Qeshm Island.
+Khasab ferry port in Oman is served by a number of ferry routes with crossings to Shinas, Dibba & Qeshm available.
+With a selection of up to 5 Sailings Weekly, the port of Khasab connects Oman with Qeshm Island.

-Sailing durations range from 1 hour 30 minutes on the Qeshm service to 5 hours 30 minutes on the Muscat service.
+Sailing durations range from 1 hour 30 minutes on the Qeshm service to 3 hours on the Shinas service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Khasab fare search.